vlandham/captain_z/out/captain_z.md

 With the main sail out, and the wind up, the ship shifted away from the dock at a good pace.

 It was ten feet away from the dock when the pirates finally made it to the end of the pier.
 One of the first tried to jump aboard, but missed.
-It was further away then he expected and he splashed into the water to swim back to shore with the first two.
+It was further away then he expected, and he splashed into the water.
+He started to swim back to shore, spitting up water as he went.

 Other pirates ran to the edge but could only watch as the ship drifted further out.
 They shouted a few choice words but could do nothing from the land.